Giriş

 Once the authorization server receives the request it should perform the following steps:

 1. Verify user identity for example against access token.
-The request contains users' consent so it must be secured with user identity.
+The request contains users' consent so it must be secured with user identity.2.
+Validate request parameters:

 - client_id should be registered to authorization server with exact redirect_uri